ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course-small/loading-and-displaying-server-content.md

 We can see the template more clearly when the video site first loads.
 Notice that all of the rows of videos are missing titles.
 Note, too, that all of the videos have empty thumbnails and solid boxes instead of titles, creator names, or any other information.
 This type of strategy is called “skeleton loading.”

-So what’s the main takeaway from our video site example?
+So what's the main takeaway from our video site example?
 When developing a site that relies heavily on dynamic content, the objective is to focus on the structure of the site that is identical for all users.
 This includes the layout of the page, the navigation and menu system, and the look and feel of the containers that will hold the dynamic content.
-In AMP, once we have the static elements of the page laid out, we use `<amp-list>`to load the dynamic content into the slots that we’ve set up.
+In AMP, once we have the static elements of the page laid out, we use `<amp-list>`to load the dynamic content into the slots that we've set up.

 ## Exercise 3: Recreate a Video Site

-To start working with `<amp-list>`, let’s recreate a small piece of a video site: the recommended video collection.
+To start working with `<amp-list>`, let's recreate a small piece of a video site: the recommended video collection.
 Our collection of recommended videos is going to have six videos selected for our users by our server.
-We’ll use `<amp-youtube>` for the videos on our site.
-While our site is contacting the server to retrieve the video information, we’re going to use skeleton loading to show structure to our users and to indicate that something is happening.
+We'll use `<amp-youtube>` for the videos on our site.
+While our site is contacting the server to retrieve the video information, we're going to use skeleton loading to show structure to our users and to indicate that something is happening.
-We’re not going to build this product page inside of our Chico’s Cheese Bikes project.
+We're not going to build this product page inside of our Chico's Cheese Bikes project.
 Instead, you can use [this](https://glitch.com/edit/#!/snapdragon-melody) Glitch as a starting point for this exercise.
-Note: Don’t forget to remix it so you can edit!
+Note: Don't forget to remix it so you can edit!
 The Glitch contains:

 - Some basic CSS and HTML to lay out the recommended video page.